Fuzzy Dark Matter and the Impact of Core--Halo Diversity on Its Particle Mass Constraints: Discussion

 \section{Discussion}

 We summarize our results in Figure~\ref{fig:fdm_mass_constraints}, which also compiles current constraints on the FDM particle mass.
 Points with error bars indicate the ranges of $m_\psi$ consistent with the data within the 68\% (thick error bars) and 95\% (thin error bars) credible intervals, while shaded bands indicate excluded regions.
 Constraints from this work, shown in cyan, are derived by directly combining the posterior distributions of $m_\psi$ from all eight dSphs, thereby preserving a conservative statistical treatment throughout the analysis.
+We find two statistically allowed ranges of $m_\psi$ from the observed kinematics: $\log_{10}(m_\psi/\mathrm{eV}) = -19.72^{+0.64}_{-0.56}$ and a narrower low-mass window at $\log_{10}(m_\psi/\mathrm{eV}) = -21.81^{+0.39}_{-0.26}$, each corresponding to the 68\% credible interval.

-The allowed ranges we obtain are $-22.1 < \log_{10}(m_\psi/\mathrm{eV}) < -21.5$ ($-22.4 < \log_{10}(m_\psi/\mathrm{eV}) < -21.0$) for the small-$m_\psi$ solution and $-20.3 < \log_{10}(m_\psi/\mathrm{eV}) < -19.2$ ($-20.8 < \log_{10}(m_\psi/\mathrm{eV}) < -18.5$) for the large-$m_\psi$ solution at the 68\% (95\%) credible intervals.
-Other bounds derived from kinematical analyses of dwarf galaxies \citep{Safarzadeh2020, Zoutendijk2021, Hayashi2021, Goldstein2022, Zimmermann2025} are shown in brown.
+Other bounds derived from kinematical analyses of dwarf galaxies \citep{Safarzadeh2020, Hayashi2021, Zoutendijk2021, Goldstein2022, Zimmermann2025} are shown in brown.
 The darker and lighter shades indicate exclusion at the 95\% and 68\% credible intervals, respectively.
-The lower portion of the figure includes selected constraints from a variety of astrophysical and cosmological probes, including the cosmic microwave background and large-scale structure \citep{Hlozek2015, Hlozek2018}, the Lyman-$\alpha$ forest \citep{Irsic2017, RogersPeiris2021}, supermassive black hole superradiance \citep{Stott2018, Davoudiasl2019}, kinematics of the Milky Way nuclear star cluster \citep{Toguz2022}, perturbations of stellar streams by dark halos \citep{Benito2020, Banik2021}, dynamical heating of UFD stars \citep{Dalal2022, May2025}, and Milky Way satellite abundances \citep{Marsh2019, Nadler2021}.
+The lower portion of the figure includes constraints from a variety of astrophysical and cosmological probes, including the cosmic microwave background and large-scale structure \citep{Hlozek2015, Hlozek2018}, the Lyman-$\alpha$ forest \citep{Irsic2017, RogersPeiris2021}, supermassive black hole superradiance \citep{Stott2018, Davoudiasl2019}, kinematics of the Milky Way nuclear star cluster \citep{Toguz2022}, perturbations of stellar streams by dark halos \citep{Benito2020, Banik2021}, dynamical heating of UFD stars \citep{Dalal2022, May2025}, and Milky Way satellite abundances \citep{Marsh2019, Nadler2021}.
 In this part, different tones of gray refer to different works.